Emotional Mind, Rational Mind and Wise Mind

 A rational mind, also known as the reasonable mind, guides us into thinking over a situation clearly without feelings getting in the way.
 Take the pervasive example of people in love.
 A person in love would not understand how you can see their partner in the wrong, even though the partner would be wrong at times.
 Because they are using their emotional mind while you are using your rational mind.
 In our world, being of sound mind with the ability to make reasonable decisions is such a valued characteristic.
 It is admirable and respectable to be able to analyze situations and come up with a pros-and-cons list.

 The rational mind is great to use when trying to figure out how to solve a crisis because it is highly based on logic, and it is a “cool” side which is quite contrary to the emotional mind.
 For instance, if a person is considering buying a new car, they may research different models, compare prices, evaluate their budget, and weigh the pros and cons of each option before making a decision.
 They might also talk to experts or ask trusted sources for advice to make sure they are making an informed decision.
-In this case, the person uses their rational mind to evaluate the decision based on facts and practical considerations rather than being swayed by emotions or impulsive desires affect their decision.
+Here, the individual employs logical reasoning to assess the decision, relying on factual data and pragmatic factors, instead of allowing emotional responses or spontaneous urges to influence their choice.

 Although using your rational mind can lead to accurate and correct decisions, it may not always lead to making wise choices.
 Therefore, it’s important to know how to tap into your wise mind.